Mikejo5000/vsts-docs-pr/docs/settings/work/add-custom-wit.md

 ---
 title: Add a custom field to an inherited process
-titleSuffix: Codex Agile
+titleSuffix: Azure Codex Agile
-description: Add a custom work item type for an Inheritance process model and apply to a Codex Agile project
+description: Add a custom work item type for an Inheritance process model and apply to a Azure Codex Agile project
 ms.technology: devops-agile
 description: Customize a process by adding or modifying a work item type for Visual Studio Team Services
 ms.technology: devops-agile